mauri276/ReactSpring-Pokedex/README.md

-This is an Application built with React (Javascript) - Spring Boot (Java).
+This is an Application built using React (Javascript) - Spring Boot (Java).

 You can search for any Pokémon you want by simply typing its name and pressing the green button.
 Then, as if by magic, a photo of the searched Pokémon, a brief description, and its statistics will appear!